johnpaulett/python-hl7/docs/index.rst

 also contain the ability to create HL7 v2.x messages.

 python-hl7 parses HL7 into a series of wrapped :py:class:`hl7.Container` objects.
-The there are specific subclasses of :py:class:`hl7.Container` depending on the part of the HL7 message.
+There are specific subclasses of :py:class:`hl7.Container` depending on the part of the HL7 message.
 The :py:class:`hl7.Container` message itself is a subclass of a Python list, thus we can easily access the HL7 message as an n-dimensional list.
 Specifically, the subclasses of